Camera Snapshots with Python

 pip - Internet connectivity on your device

-Step 1: Create the Device
+Step 1: Create Your Device on SiliconWit.io

-Section titled “Step 1: Create the Device”-
+Section titled “Step 1: Create Your Device on SiliconWit.io”-

 Log in to siliconwit.io and navigate to Devices in the dashboard.